AbzumsAI/.github/profile/README.md

 ## AbzumsAI

-The Research and Technology Committee of Alborz University of Medical Sciences, in collaboration with Medix Smart Health Media, is launching the first comprehensive introductory AI program for interested students.
-This long-term program, supported by the university's Research Department, is designed to teach essential skills in mathematics and programming, preparing students for a lifelong learning journey in the intersection of technology and health.
-If you're passionate about delving deep into AI fundamentals and willing to dedicate 10 to 15 hours per week, this program is for you.
+The Research and Technology Department of Alborz University of Medical Sciences, in collaboration with the MedX Community, is launching the first fundamental introductory AI program for interested healthcare students.

+This long-term program is designed to teach essential knowledge and skills in mathematics, programming, and basic machine learning concepts to prepare students for a lifelong learning journey at the intersection of technology (especially AI) and health!

+If you are passionate about delving deep into AI fundamentals and willing to dedicate 10 to 15 hours per week, this program is for you.
 Follow our channel for updates: [@AbzumsAI](https://t.me/AbzumsAI).